eye-division/katehipkiss/_layeredpapercuts/broad-street-oxford.md

 ---
 ### £375.00

-<br>The frontages of buildings on Broad Street, Oxford.
+The frontages of buildings on Broad Street, Oxford.
 Including the long-standing and much-loved Broad Canvas Art shop (the green shop).

 Handcut, layered paper